Custom benefits can be entered on an insurance plan to calculate procedure estimates and insurance remaining estimates.

 In an Insurance Plan, at the lower right, is the Benefit Information.

-These percentages and amounts are used to calculate procedure estimates and insurance remaining estimates.
 Benefits apply to all subscribers on the plan.
 If different subscribers have different benefits, create different plans.
-If a user change benefits for a plan, all Claim Procedures ( claimprocs ) estimates will also change including those on current and sent claims.
-Sent claims will need to be recalculated before changes affect claim estimates.
+If a user changes benefits for a plan, all Claim Procedures ( claimprocs ) estimates also change, including those on current and sent claims.
+Sent claims need to be recalculated before changes affect claim estimates.

 There are two view options for the Edit Benefit window.